ArtemkaGoldMan/estate-hub/README.md

    - Utilizes machine learning for improved accuracy over time.

 3. **AI Chatbot/Assistant**
-   - A chatbot to answer common questions such as “Are there schools in this area?” or “What’s the nearest public transport?”
+   - A chatbot to answer common questions such as "Are there schools in this area?" or "What's the nearest public transport?"
    - Provides additional information to users about market trends, mortgage rates, and other real estate-related queries.

 4. **Fraud Detection System**